CdecPGL/PlanetaMatchMaker/Documents/BuildManual.md

 ctest
 ```

-Currently, the server project is compatible with gcc so specify clang++ to cmake.
+Currently, the server project is not compatible with gcc so specify clang++ to cmake.

 ### Bulild by CMake Manually (Linux)